Photo Credit: Chastity V.

 Texas Panhandle Backpacking Trails

 This trail is lengthy and desolate at times.
-Hiking through the flat Panhandle, the profusion of cotton fields, and bringing enough water is a must.
-But scattered in the flat abyss is the abundant amount of wildlife you will encounter.
+Hiking through the flat Panhandle, the profusion of cotton fields, and bringing enough water are necessary.
+But scattered in the flat abyss is the abundant wildlife you will encounter.

 This part of the Panhandle is where hikers encounter coyotes, bobwhites, snakes, turkeys, deer, and Texas raptors.
 Pass through Clarity Tunnel to view the home of 500,000 Mexican free-tailed bats.

-The long trail is well maintained and follows the railroad track the entire trek.
+The long trail is well maintained and follows the entire trek’s railroad track.
 History buffs will appreciate the sign along the path that gives information on the settlements and cattle drives that once passed through the area.

 Distance: 64 miles point-to-point